Sorry, you need to enable JavaScript to visit this website.

 • Environment and Agriculture;

-• Business and Cooperation with the European Union.
+• Cooperation with the European Union.

 • The President is the legal representative of the CNG and implements the resolutions of the Presidential Council;